nepi-engine/nepi_setup/NEPI_DOCKER_CUSTOMIZE.md

     nepiinit

-After the initialization script completes, it will print the current installed NEPI Docker Images installed.
+After the initialization script completes, you can print the current installed NEPI Docker Images by typing:

+    dps

 **NOTE:** Some additional NEPI Docker command line shortcuts are:

-    nepistart = Start the NEPI docker container nepidev = Start the NEPI docker container in a dev mode with no processes running nepistop = Stop the running NEPI docker container nepilogin = Log into the running NEPI container nepiswitch = Switch to Inactive NEPI container on next boot or reststat nepicommit = Commit the running NEPI container nepiinit = Reset, clear, and import new NEPI Image nepiimport = Import a NEPI image tar file.
-Optional: Enter a file name or full file path. nepiexport = Export the running NEPI container to a tar file.
+    nepistart = Start the NEPI docker container nepidev = Start the NEPI docker container in a dev mode with no processes running nepistop = Stop the running NEPI docker container nepilogin = Log into the running NEPI container as user 'nepi' nepiloginroot = Log into the running NEPI container as user 'root' nepiswitch = Switch to Inactive NEPI container on next boot or reststat nepicommit = Commit the running NEPI container nepiinit = Reset, clear, and import new NEPI Image nepiimport = Import a NEPI image tar file.
+Optional: Enter a file name or full file path. nepipull = Import a NEPI image from a remote repository given the PULL_URL. nepiexport = Export the running NEPI container to a tar file.
 Enter a file name or full file path. nepiconfig = Configure NEPI System settings
     nepiupdate = Reconfigure NEPI System settings using the stored System Config settings file